AIFDR/tsudat2-client/README.md

 ## Prepare App for Deployment

-To create a servlet run the following:
+To create a static war servlet run the following:

-    ant
+    ant static-war

 The servlet will be assembled in the build directory.

+To use a different path for the local GeoServer than `/geoserver/`, you can add the following option to the `ant static-war` command:

+    -Dapp.deploy.geoserver=<geoserver_path>

+where <geoserver_path> is e.g. `/geoserver-geonode-dev/`